 9. Your rights as a data subject

-Right of Access to Personal Data
+Right of access to personal data

-Right to Deletion of Personal Data
+Right to erasure of personal data

 - if you object to the processing of personal data (see below);